-13. The Government of Barbados has enacted several pieces of legislation aimed at preventing and detecting drug trafficking, money laundering, terrorist financing and other serious crimes.
+The Government of Barbados has enacted several pieces of legislation aimed at preventing and detecting drug trafficking, money laundering, terrorist financing and other serious crimes.
 These include:

-- Drug Abuse (Prevention and Control) Act, 1990-14, Cap.131; - Drug Abuse (Amendment) (Prevention and Control) Act; - Proceeds and Instrumentalities of Crime Act, 2019; - Mutual Assistance in Criminal Matters Act, Cap.140A; - Anti-Terrorism Act, Cap.
-158; - Anti-Terrorism (Amendment) Act, 2015 and 20195; - Money Laundering and Financing of Terrorism (Prevention and Control) Act, 2011-23; - Money Laundering and Financing of Terrorism (Prevention and Control) (Amendment) Act, 2019; and - Criminal Assets Recovery Fund Act, 2016.
+- Drug Abuse (Prevention and Control) Act, 1990-14, CAP131; - Proceeds of Crime Act.
+1990-13, CAP143: - Mutual Assistance in Criminal Matters Act, 1992, CAP140A; - Anti-Terrorism Act, 2002-6; - Money Laundering and Financing of Terrorism (Prevention and Control) Act, 2011-23; and - Transnational Organised Crime (Prevention and Control) Act, 2011.

-14. The MLFTA indicates that a financial institution engages in money laundering if it fails to take reasonable steps to implement or apply procedures to control or combat money laundering and it confers responsibility for the supervision of financial institutions6 to the Authority, which was established in August 2000.
-A Financial Intelligence Unit (FIU) has been established as the office of the Authority.
-As the office of the Authority and as a member of the Egmont Group of FIUs, the FIU's responsibilities include:
+The MLFTA indicates that a financial institution engages in money laundering if it fails to take reasonable steps to implement or apply procedures to control or combat money laundering and it confers responsibility for the supervision of financial institutions2 to the Authority, which was established in August 2000.
+A Financial Intelligence Unit has been established to carry out the Authority's supervisory function over financial institutions.
+As the operational arm of the Authority, its responsibilities, inter alia, include: